 - Define and explain the concepts bias, confounding, effect modification, chance, power, validity and generalizability

-- List the study designs, and describe their advantages and limitations in relation to nutritional epidemiology
+- List the study designs, and describe their advantages and limitations in nutritional research

 - Evaluate strategies for statistical analysis in different types of epidemiological studies

 - Perform evidence evaluations of relationships between dietary components and health